Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 Thus, with optimistic reads, the overhead of synchronization would be negligible in practice.

-With above considerations in mind, we propose to make assign-once properties thread-safe by default, independent of the design approach.
+With the above considerations in mind, we propose to make assign-once properties thread-safe by default, independent of the design approach.

-Speaking of the design, the delegate-first approach is more flexible in this regard, as it allows to choose desired synchronization mode through parameters of the builder function.
+Speaking of the design, the delegate-first approach is more flexible in this regard, as it allows choosing the desired synchronization mode through parameters of the builder function.
-With language-builtin approach, we can have to invent additional syntax if we are to allow customization.
+With the language-builtin approach, we can have to invent additional syntax if we are to allow customization.

 ## Smartcasts